 It is also recommended to enable Redirect files to disk in Settings -> System -> Performance.
 This means that files will be requested from the Amazon S3 account rather than from the database (if possible).

 Also, see the Media library notes at the end of this page for additional information about specifics of media libraries when using Amazon S3 storage.

 Path to a local directory that the system uses to store temporary files.

 Path to a local directory where the provider stores cached files.

-Allows you to change the default URL of the Amazon S3 Website Endpoint.
-For example, you can change the endpoint if you want to use CloudFront CDN.
+Allows you to change the default endpoint address, for example when you want to use CloudFront CDN.

-Specifies whether files uploaded to Amazon S3 through Xperience are accessible for public users.
+Specifies whether files uploaded to Amazon S3 through Kentico are accessible for public users.

 true if you specify an endpoint